Critical Materials Innovation Hub

-Dr. David Parker is the Lead of the “Developing Substitutes” Focus Area of the U.S. DOE-funded Critical Materials Institute.
-He is a Senior Scientist at Oak Ridge National Laboratory, where he has worked for over 10 years, beginning in 2010, following postdoctoral work at the Naval Research Laboratory and a Ph.D. in Physics from the Univ. of Southern California in 2006.
-He applies first principles methods to some of the most difficult challenges in materials for energy applications, including magnets, thermoelectrics, ferroelectrics and superconductors.
+David Parker is Distinguished Staff Scientist and Group Leader for Materials Theory at Oak Ridge National Laboratory and serves as Lead for the “Developing Substitutes” Focus Area of the DOE AMMTO-funded Critical Materials Innovation Hub.
+He joined Oak Ridge in 2010 following postdoctoral work at the Naval Research Laboratory and obtained his Ph.D. in Physics from the Univ. of Southern California in 2006.
+He applies first principles methods to some of the most difficult materials sciences challenges facing the Nation today, including in particular new permanent magnets.